Saudi crown prince visits France, seeks strategic partner

 The official was not authorized to speak publicly ahead of the visit.

-The Gulf dispute with Qatar — isolated by Saudi Arabia, the United Arab Emirates, Bahrain and Egypt — is not likely to be high among topics covered, if at all.
+The Gulf dispute with Qatar — isolated by Saudi Arabia, the United Arab Emirates, Bahrain and Egypt — is not likely to be high among topics covered, if at all, the official suggested.
 The four countries cut off Qatar’s land, sea and air routes in June over its alleged support of extremists and close ties with Iran, which Qatar adamantly denies.

 A ranking Qatari official said during a recent visit to Paris that his country would welcome French mediation.
-The official spoke about the delicate issue on condition of anonymity.
+He spoke about the sensitive topic on condition of anonymity.